The Pool Guy: Production

 The episode's Jerry plot was considerably altered from writer David Mandel's original concept, in which Jerry and Ramon were shown innocently and mutually developing a friendly acquaintanceship at the health club prior to the downhill slope their relationship takes.
 Moreover, Mandel wanted Ramon to be a small Hispanic man, intending to find humor in the obvious social mismatch between Jerry and Ramon.
 Watching a video of playwright/performing artist Danny Hoch, he was impressed with how Hoch did 15 different Hispanic voices; Hoch was cast as Ramon and did the table read for the episode.
-However, Hoch eventually objected to what he felt was ethnic stereotyping in the way his character was written, and the part was recast.
-Carlos Jacott gave a more mentally unhinged portrayal of Ramon than was originally planned, so the Seinfeld crew decided to focus on that and drop the Hispanic angle.
-Hoch later incorporated his experience with Seinfeld into his act.
+However, Hoch eventually objected to what he felt was ethnic stereotyping in the way his character was written.
+According to Hoch, Jerry Seinfeld joked that they should do the next scene in blackface.
+The part was eventually given to Carlos Jacott instead, who gave a more mentally unhinged portrayal of Ramon than was originally planned.
+The Seinfeld crew decided to focus on that and drop the Hispanic angle.

 The pool scene was filmed at the YMCA in Hollywood.
 Wayne Knight was uncomfortable at the prospect of wearing a bathing suit for the scene due to the level of bodily exposure, so the crew came up with the idea of him wearing a modest, comically archaic swimming outfit.
 The idea of Jerry and Newman being unwilling to give Ramon mouth-to-mouth resuscitation was contributed by Seinfeld creators Larry David and Jerry Seinfeld.

 The footage of the fictional movie "Chunnel" was taken from The American President.
 George's line while the movie plays behind him, "I know you're in there laughing at me, laughing and lying!" was taken from the girlfriend of one of David Mandel's friends; she shouted the line outside a building during a drunken rant.
 The scene at Reggie's is actually stock footage from the episode "The Soup".

 Mr. Moviefone was voiced by Russ Leatherman, the real Mr. Moviefone; Leatherman was unable to be present for the filming, so the brief shot of his body is another actor.